Using Figure's HELOCs as a Financial Tool for the Future (Rather Than Your Mortgage)

 The problem for homeowners is that home equity can be difficult to get to.
 It's not highly liquid, meaning that you can't click a button on your favorite brokerage website and sell it off within a business day.
 And if you like the home you live in, it may feel like there's nothing you can do to get that money out of your home equity and into your hands.

 One option is to refinance your mortgage through what's known as a "cash-out refinance."
 This mortgage is essentially a loan for greater than the amount you still owe, creating a net positive amount of cash — also called the "cash out."
 The problem with this approach is simple: it rearranges your mortgage interest rates.
-And in an inflationary environment, like we're in now, that can mean refinancing for higher interest rates.
-Higher rates make the mortgage more expensive and can cost you tens of thousands of dollars down the line.
+And if you already have a low mortgage rate, refinancing to a higher rate could cost you tens of thousands of dollars down the line.

 Fortunately, the HELOC (Home Equity Line of Credit) provides an alternative to a cash-out refinance.
 By borrowing against your home equity at a reasonable interest rate, you can avoid the higher interest rate of the refinance and leave your mortgage untouched.
 Not only does this yield you the appropriate amount of cash for your goals, but it helps you save money on interest payments in the long run.